21 Things to Do in Roatan, Honduras (From a Local)

 18. Take a Day Trip to Camp Bay

-Camp Bay Beach is one of the best beaches in Honduras!
 It’s much quieter and more relaxing than the West side.
 It’s also the perfect place to learn to kitesurf.
-Camp Bay Lodge offers kitesurfing lessons as well as other fun excursions such as scuba diving, paddle boarding, and massages.
+Camp Bay Lodge offers kitesurfing lessons as well as other fun activities such as scuba diving, paddle boarding, and massages.

 19. Take a Day Trip to Snorkel at Pigeon Cay